Competitors for the Crown of Scotland: Claims

-In reality only four of these men had genuine claims to the throne: John Hastings, John Balliol, Robert de Brus and Floris V. Of these only Bruce and Balliol had realistic grounds on which to claim the crown.
+In reality only four of these men had genuine claims to the throne: John Hastings, John Balliol, Robert de Brus and Floris V. Of these only Brus and Balliol had realistic grounds on which to claim the crown.
 The rest merely wished to have their claims put on the legal record.

-John Hastings, an Englishman with extensive estates in Scotland, could not succeed to the throne by any of the normal rules governing feudal legacy and instead had his lawyers argue that Scotland was not a true kingdom at all, based, amongst other things, on the fact that Scots kings were traditionally neither crowned nor anointed.
+John Hastings, an Englishman with extensive estates in Scotland, could not succeed to the throne by any of the normal rules governing feudal legacy; instead his lawyers argued that Scotland was not a true kingdom at all, based, amongst other things, on the tradition that Scots kings were neither crowned nor anointed.
 As such, by the normal rules of feudal or customary law the kingdom should be split amongst the direct descendants of the co-heiresses of David I. Unsurprisingly, a court made up of Scots nobles rejected these arguments out of hand.

 John Balliol had the simplest, and thus, by some measure, the strongest claim of the four.
-By the tradition of primogeniture, he was the rightful claimant (his mother Devorguilla of Galloway having been eldest surviving child of Margaret of Huntingdon, Lady of Galloway, herself the eldest daughter of Earl David of Huntingdon), and that tradition had become steadily entrenched in customary inheritance law both in England and Scotland over the preceding two centuries.
-Balliol also argued that the Kingdom of Scotland was, as royal estate, indivisible as an entity.
-This was necessary to prevent the kingdom being split equally amongst the heirs as Hastings was suggesting should be done.
+By the tradition of primogeniture, he was the rightful claimant (his mother Devorguilla of Galloway had been the eldest surviving child of Margaret of Huntingdon, Lady of Galloway, herself the eldest daughter of Earl David of Huntingdon); and that tradition had become steadily entrenched in customary inheritance law both in England and Scotland over the preceding two centuries.
+Balliol also argued that the Kingdom of Scotland was, as a royal estate, indivisible as an entity.
+This was necessary to prevent the kingdom being split equally amongst the heirs, as Hastings argued.

-Robert de Brus (also spelled Bruce), Lord of Annandale, had the best claim to the throne according to proximity of blood.
+Robert de Brus, Lord of Annandale, had the best claim to the throne according to proximity of blood.
 As such, his arguments centred on this being a more suitable way to govern the succession than primogeniture.
-His lawyers suggested that this had been the case in most successions and as such had become something of a 'natural law'.
+His lawyers suggested that this had been the case in most successions and as such had become something of a "natural law".
 They also put before the court the suggestion that Alexander III had designated Brus as heir when he himself was still childless.
-Finally, his lawyers argued the concept of primogeniture would only be relevant if customary law applied.
+Finally, his lawyers argued that the concept of primogeniture would only be relevant if customary law applied.
 Strict customary law, they said, would validate Hastings' argument, and require the kingdom to be split; if the kingdom was indivisible, customary law (including primogeniture) could not apply.
-Whatever the rationale for Brus's earlier nomination as heir, however, it was not considered conclusive evidence of which tradition was being followed, because at the time Devorguilla of Galloway had no sons, and so Brus would have also qualified as heir by male-preference primogeniture.
-As for any apparent contradiction between accepting primogeniture but rejecting partition, Edward I was unsympathetic to the argument, having himself drawn up plans for England to be inherited by his eldest daughter, should he die without sons.
+Whatever the rationale for Brus's earlier nomination as heir, however, it was not considered conclusive evidence of which tradition was being followed, because at that time Devorguilla had no sons, and so Brus would have also qualified as heir by male-preference primogeniture.
+As for any apparent contradiction between accepting primogeniture and rejecting partition, Edward I was unsympathetic to the argument, having himself drawn up plans for England to be inherited by his eldest daughter, should he die without sons.
 In November 1292, therefore, Edward ruled that customary law and primogeniture rather than proximity of blood should be used to determine the rightful heir.